flowcomm/feed-me/README.md

 > ### Feed Me has a new home with the fine folks at Verbb.
 Read about it in our [blog post](https://verbb.io/blog/welcome-to-verbb).
 >

-# Feed Me Plugin for Craft CMS - Flow edit
+# Feed Me Plugin for Craft CMS - Flow

 <img width="500" src="https://verbb.io/uploads/plugins/feed-me/_800x455_crop_center-center/feed-me-social-card.png">